October 27, 2024

 Pray with Authority

 Elijah stood all alone before King Ahab.
-He was not backed by armies or throngs of people.
-In the flesh, this could have been a moment to panic, hesitate, or back down.
+Armies or throngs of people did not back him.
+In the flesh, he could have panicked, hesitated, or backed down.

 Faced with similar circumstances, others might have felt afraid and helpless.
 They might assume that the real power was with armies and kings, the wealthy and powerful, or even the forces of darkness.